Found a bird? 707-484-6502 8:30am to 5:30pm

 Teen and Junior Volunteer

-This program is on hiatus for the 2023 season.
+This program is on hiatus.

 In addition to our Adult Volunteer program, we also offer volunteer opportunities for juniors (ages 10-12) and teens (ages 13-19).
 Our Junior and Teen volunteer programs provide an opportunity for young people interested in wildlife and the environment to participate in our work at NSCC.
 Although they are not able to work hands-on with the birds until they're 18 years of age, Junior and Teen volunteers fulfill a very important role as hospital support and help carry out a variety of tasks essential to the care of our patients.